Motorcycle Safety

-Riding a motorcycle can be
+Riding a motorcycle can be one of the most free

-one of the most free spirited things you do.
-However, not
+spirited things you do.
+However, not much is in between you and

-much is in between you and your motorcycle.
-If you are not a
+your motorcycle.
+If you are not a smart, safe rider, you can get

-information and tips that you should follow before and
+very hurt.
+Below is some information and tips that you should

-time you ride your bike.
+follow before and during every time you ride your bike.

-Pre-riding Tips
+Pre-riding Tips:

-- Maneuver you bike into a place where there
+- Maneuver you bike into a place where there is at least six

-is at least six feet of space all around so that you can
+feet of space all around so that you can properly perform your

-properly perform your safety check.
+safety check.

 - If your bike has a center stand, place it on the stand.

-- If your bike has a windshield, make sure you wipe it free
+- If your bike has a windshield, make sure you wipe it free of

-of dirt and check for cracks or any other type of defect.
+dirt and check for cracks or any other type of defect.

-- Check to make sure all lights work by turning the ignition
+- Check to make sure all lights work by turning the ignition on.

 - Turn on both the high and low beam lights to make sure the